 Women’s and men’s skis

 After identifying your ability level (beginner, intermediate, expert) you should consider what kind of terrain you ski.
-Then you can look at specific categories (again, designated by waist width and intended performance) such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
+Then you can look at specific categories (again, designated by waist width and intended performance), such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
 Remember that the ski you buy should be based on your skiing ability and what type of skiing you enjoy.

 For intermediate skiers

 Intermediate skiers may gravitate to all-mountain skis.
-All-mountain skis are designed to handle almost all on-piste conditions plus some off-piste conditions as well.
+All-mountain skis are designed to handle almost all on-piste conditions plus some off-piste conditions.
 These models often have a rocker in the tip which makes it easy to initiate the turn.
 They’re designed to handle equally well on ice, groomed runs, and in light powder snow.
 Budget-minded people looking for one pair of skis often go with all-mountain skis because of their versatility around the mountain.

 If the entire mountain is your playground, look at freeride skis.
 Designed to handle all types of snow conditions, freeride skis can lay down arcs on freshly groomed blue runs, cut-up crud off-piste or float through powder.
 Typically wider than all-mountain skis, they are designed for exploring the entire mountain.
 Some freeride skis have a playful personality while others have a more directional, aggressive personality.

 Racing skis are appropriate for the highest caliber skiers on the mountain.
 These skis are designed for responsiveness and speed.
-Slalom skis have a tight turn radius for quick turns, while GS skis have a larger turn radius to make bigger arcs with speed.
+Slalom skis have a tight turn radius for quick turns, while Giant Slalom skis have a larger turn radius to make bigger arcs with speed.
 Racing skis are generally more expensive because they feature high-end technology.
 They have a stiffer flex pattern to be able to hold turns at high speed.
 Recreation or town league racers can find skis that are softer versions of World Cup level race skis.
 The flex will be more friendly for the general racer, but the model will have reliable edge grip and bases designed for speed.

 New technology has significantly changed the way we all ski over the past several decades and by all accounts, finding the right ski for you will make your day on the slopes better.
 There are opportunities to demo skis or try them before you buy.
-Talk to a ski shop staff member to see what skis they offer for demo-ing.
+Talk to a ski shop staff member to see what skis they offer for ski demos.
 Shops will often take the demo price off of the sales price of the ski if you decide to buy it.
 Some shops offer demo days where you can try multiple pairs of skis.
-Inquire about demo days ski shops or ski resorts.
+Inquire about demo days at ski shops or ski resorts.